gordonwatts/abstract-ranker/README.md

 ## Other info

 Using gpt 3.5 turbo cost pennies to do this, and 4 turbo cost about $1.60 US.
 I didn't get as far as comparing the results of the two to know if the 3.5 was good enough.
+And the updated models are even cheaper.
+4o is $0.70, and 4o-mini is just 2 cents.

+### Adding a new model

+The file `llm_utils.py` contains a list of all models and how they are called.
+If you are adding a model from OpenAI or from hugging-face, it could be all you need to do is add a new entry to the dictionary in `llm_utils.py`.
+Worst case you will need to add a new query method - but you can use the hugging face and OpenAI ones as models for how to do this.

 ## Tyring it out